Travel Prep: 12 Tips on Getting Prepared for Long Term Travel

 Step #2: OUT WITH THE TRASH (EVEN THE FRIDGE)

 Take every garbage sack out of every room from your bathroom to your kitchen-slash-den and toss out what’s already rotten or on the verge of rottendom in your fridge.
 Trash sitting for two weeks in a small apartment is a perfect opportunity for neighbors to complain to your landlord about a nose-disturbance.

 Step #3: RECRUIT WATCHFUL NEIGHBORS

 If your neighbors aren’t out to get you, let them know you’d appreciate it if they called 911 if there was any suspicious activity in or around your apartment or house when you’re gone.
-Let them be your eyes and ears while you’re gone, as long as they are not burglars themselves.
+Part of your travel prep is to let them be your eyes and ears while you’re gone, as long as they are not burglars themselves.

 Step #4: EMPTY OUT STILL WATER